1 You will never run out of people to talk to about your business. There are more than one billion users on Facebook. Even if you just have 500 friends on Facebook and each of them has 500 friends, that is 250,000 potential prospects for your network marketing business.

 # 36 Don’t push yourself on people.
 The best thing to do is be interested in them.
 Don’t act like the high pressure used car salesman.
 Be a network marketing professional.
 Act like a lamb if you want to sell like a lion.

 # 38 Sometimes it takes months or even years before these leads come to fruition.
 Some of your best prospects will take 2-5 YEARS or longer to sponsor into your business.
 Never give up on a good person.
 Never wait for someone either.
-Stay in touch but keep talking to new people.
+Stay in touch with everyone, but keep talking to new people.

 # 39 If you focus more on people than you do your compensation plan or your product, you will be unusually successful in this industry.
 Serve others.
 Show others that you care.
 Focus on helping others get what they want.
+That is the quickest way to get what you want.

 # 40 Every new person that I brought into my business had a warm market and a circle of influence.
 Remember that everyone you sponsor knows at least 200 to 500 people.
 Make a friend and meet their friends!